Lego Super Heroes: Lego Marvel Spider-Man: Vexed by Venom (2019)

-Lego Marvel Spider-Man: Vexed by Venom is a computer-animated Lego film based on Marvel Comics and starring Spider-Man.
+Lego Marvel Spider-Man: Vexed by Venom is an animated Lego short film.
 It premiered on YouTube and Disney XD.

+The voice cast consists of Robbie Daymond as Spider-Man and Doctor Octopus, Ben Pronsky as Venom, Laura Bailey as Ghost-Spider, Jennifer Hale as a science teacher, Josh Keaton as Green Goblin, Tara Strong as Mary Jane Watson.

 Lego Marvel Avengers: Climate Conundrum (2020)

-Lego Marvel Avengers: Climate Conundrum is a four-part computer-animated Lego film based on Marvel Comics and starring Avengers.
+Lego Marvel Avengers: Climate Conundrum is a four-part animated Lego short film.
 The film premiered on YouTube and Disney XD.

+The voice cast consists of Alex Barima as War Machine, James Blight as Hulk, Michael Daingerfield as Captain America, Ian Hanlin as Thor, Cole Howard as Spider-Man, Bill Newton as Justin Hammer, Nicole Oliver as Black Widow, Giles Panton as Iron Man, Adrian Petriw as Hawkeye, and Alex Zahara as Red Skull.

 Lego Marvel Avengers: Loki in Training (2021)

-Lego Marvel Avengers: Loki in Training is a computer-animated Lego film based on Marvel Comics and starring Avengers.
+Lego Marvel Avengers: Loki in Training is an animated Lego short film.
 The film premiered on YouTube and Disney XD.